Organic Fertilizer Market Size and Share

 Recent Industry Developments

-- February 2025: Wilbur-Ellis has introduced BenVireo TerraLux, an organic nitrogen fertilizer aimed at enhancing soil health and crop performance.
-The product is OMRI-listed, supporting certified organic farming systems and providing sustainable nutrient options for growers.
+- February 2025: Wilbur-Ellis has introduced BenVireo TerraLux in the United States, an organic nitrogen fertilizer aimed at enhancing soil health and crop performance.
+The product is OMRI-listed, making it compatible with certified organic farming systems and providing sustainable nutrient solutions for growers.

-- August 2024: Solugen Global has developed Azogen 5-0-0, a liquid organic-friendly nitrogen fertilizer made from pig manure.
-The product targets fruit and vegetable growers in the U.S. and will be showcased at the Organic Grower Summit 2024.
+- August 2024: Solugen Global has introduced Azogen 5-0-0, a liquid nitrogen fertilizer developed by Azo-Gen, a subsidiary of the Canadian company Solugen Inc., and designed to be organic-friendly.
+The product is aimed at fruit and vegetable growers in the United States and will be presented at the Organic Grower Summit 2024.

 Global Organic Fertilizer Market Report Scope